-The upper Toppenish PIT tag site was destroyed by flooding once again in March 2017 and only detected four steelhead before going down for the season.
+The upper Toppenish PIT tag site was operational for the entire season (November 2017 through June 2018).
 The other sites on Simcoe Creek and Ahtanum Creek were operational for the adult migration period.
 The Simcoe site did not detect any steelhead, but did detect 5 lamprey.
-The Ahtanum site operated continuously from November through June in 2016 and 2017.
+The Ahtanum site operated continuously from November through June in 2017 and 2018.
 Six steelhead that were tagged at Prosser for adult steelhead estimation were detected.
 In addition, 145 juvenile coho, 1 adult coho, 1 hatchery adult chinook, 1 juvenile chinook, 65 O mykiss (previously tagged as juveniles in Ahtanum and other locations in the Yakima watershed), Two adult steelhead tagged as Juveniles, 3 steelhead kelts (from the kelt reconditioning study), 5 adult steelhead tagged in the Columbia, and 9 lamprey (released from the lamprey reintroduction study) were detected during the season of operation.